pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Fire

-Sends a message to Functions event handlers and Illuminate on the target channel.
-Messages aren’t replicated to subscribers and aren’t stored in history.
+`fire()` sends a message to Functions event handlers and Illuminate.
+It doesn’t replicate to subscribers and isn’t stored in history.

 ### Method(s)

-To Fire a message use:

 ```
 `1$pubnub->fire()